 Who are we?

-ICRL is an international, interdisciplinary, and intergenerational consortium, originally created in 1990 by Robert Jahn and Brenda Dunne, founders of the Princeton Engineering Anomalies Research (PEAR) laboratory at Princeton University.
-A 501(c)(3) not-for-profit organization with headquarters in Princeton, New Jersey, ICRL today comprises a network of some 80 scholars from 15 countries who represent a wide range of academic and professional backgrounds.
+ICRL is an international, interdisciplinary, and intergenerational consortium, originally created in 1990 by Robert Jahn and Brenda Dunne, founders of the Princeton Engineering Anomalies Research (PEAR) Laboratory at Princeton University.
+A 501(c)(3) not-for-profit organization with headquarters in Princeton, New Jersey, ICRL today comprises an informal network of some 80 scholars from 15 countries who represent a wide range of academic and professional backgrounds.

 The primary mission of ICRL is to promote a science of the subjective that will enable us to explore the role of consciousness in the establishment of physical reality.
-Towards this end, we support the measurement, study, and exploration of anomalous phenomena and other aspects of subjective experience, and engage in a broad agenda of educational outreach that seeks to encourage a new generation of creative investigators.
+Towards this end, we support the exploration of anomalous phenomena and other dimensions of subjective experience, and engage in a broad agenda of educational outreach that seeks to encourage a new generation of creative investigators.